 This section provides some background information on how the ExtraHop Addy service identifies anomalies.

 Anomalies are unexpected deviations from normal patterns in device or application behavior.
+Addy detects anomalies from stored Discover appliance data with a proprietary algorithm that combines time series decomposition, unsupervised learning, heuristics, and ExtraHop's unique domain expertise.
+This combination helps to ensure that detected anomalies are both accurate and actionable.
 By detecting an anomaly as soon as it happens, you can identify and resolve a potential issue before it becomes a larger problem.
 You can also review historical anomaly data to investigate issues related to known security or network outage events.

 In most network monitoring tools, anomalies are detected through manually-configured alerts and trend models for individual devices.
-However, as your network changes—because of hardware reconfigurations or the addition of applications to your network—these types of alerts and models can become quickly outdated and potentially inaccurate.
+However, as your network changes—because of hardware reconfigurations, organization mergers, business growth, or the addition of applications to your network—these types of alerts and models can become quickly outdated and potentially inaccurate.
 Addy automatically delivers consistent and accurate results about anomalous metrics and protocols without requiring manual configuration for individual devices.
 The Addy machine learning engine analyzes the historical behavior of individual devices, and automatically adapts to each device across time when there are changes to the expected range of data in your network.

 Here is how Addy anomaly detection generally works: the metrics that the Addy machine learning engine analyzes come from wire data that is collected by your Discover appliance.
 The Discover appliance processes this data, generates metrics, and associates the metric data with protocols, devices, and applications.
 Addy retrieves a subset of protocol metrics from the Discover appliance to analyze and report results about detected anomalies.

 - Observed data, collected in real-time by the Discover appliance